StephanErb/multicrit/README.md

 * __BTree Code Duplication__: The `BTree_base` class is duplicated.
 One copy is used as the basis of label sets the other one used by pareto queue.
 We should probably make the slight implementation differences configurable via template parameters (e.g., to only have the COMPUTE_PARETO_MIN macro dependency if needed).

-* __Outdated code__: Certain experimental implementations and options turned out not to be competitive (e.g., specific label sets in `SeqLabelSet.hpp`).
+* __Outdated code__: Certain experimental implementations and options turned out not to be competitive (e.g., to use an std::set as a label set implementation).
 They have been abandoned long ago and might no longer work or even compile.

 * __Failing tests__: Tests have not been adapted to work with all different implementation options.
 For example, the tests are know to fail for the `SplittedNaiveLabelSet`.

+* __Inconsistent Parameter Locations__: When updating the B-tree parameters, not only the code but also the build script has to be updated.